 Globoidal cams are ideal for fast-paced applications requiring a rotary output, and offer greater flexibility in cam customization than a barrel cam, but this configuration often sacrifices strength.

-Explore the Possibility of Cam-Driven Automation for Your Next Project
+Explore the Possibility of Cam Indexer Automation for Your Next Project

 Cam-driven indexing may suit your project better than you think.
 Contact us at 877-866-1677 and speak with one of Motion's engineers about your application to find out what cam-driven indexing can do for you.